 The objective of Dr. Dong's research is to apply the basic principles of biomechanics to solve real-life problems and improve the quality of life for those with chronic musculoskeletal diseases.
 Dr. Dong is currently working on the following research projects:

 1. Fracture risk assessment of spine using stochastically enhanced DXA images.

 A total of 54 million U.S. adults aged 50 years and older are affected by osteoporosis and low bone mass, correlating with approximately two million broken bones annually in the United States.
 Dr. Dong will establish an economical and effective method for identifying patients at high fracture risk and monitoring the treatment response of osteoporotic drugs by combining bone mineral density (BMD) and stochastic predictors – the assessment of the inhomogeneous distribution of BMD from Dual-energy X-ray Absorptiometry (DXA) scans.
-This project is currently supported by a research grant from the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) of the National Institutes of Health (NIH).
+This project was supported by a research grant from the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) of the National Institutes of Health (NIH) between 2012-2017.